 You’ll want to gather some supplies before you get started, so you’re not just moving clutter from one place to another.
 Here’s what I recommend:

 Time to get started.
 Rather than moving all over the house, pick just one room.
 You are going to pick a corner of that room to work on.
-You’ll move from that corner along one wall, either to the left or right, and keep moving in that direction until you’re back in the corner.
+You’ll move from that corner along one wall, either to the left or right, and keep moving in that direction until you’re back in the corner you started.
 Then you can work on the middle of the room.

 2. Remove trash and recycling first